EKS Default Namespace Deletion Incident Response Guide

 1-2.
 Check Cluster Status via AWS CLI

-Even if kubectl fails, you can check EKS cluster status using AWS CLI.
+Even if kubectl is not working, you can check the EKS cluster status through the AWS CLI.

 # Check cluster status